zaydaanjahangir/SpotifyWeekly/README.md

 # SpotifyWeekly
-Saves your discover weekly playlist into user library
+Saves your spotify discover weekly playlist into user library